AAFC-BICoE/object-store-harvestor/doc/application-config.md

   - Orchestrator starts Http Client process
   - Http client connects to DB via DB client and upload all 'new' files one by one to related buckets ('original' & 'derivatives') and stores all responses to DB via DB client
   - Http client posts metadata only for each 'original' uploaded file and stores all responses to DB via DB client
+    - http client posts managed metadata in metada post as well from sidecar
   - Http client via DB client pull all new sidecar files to build relationships:
-    - http client posts managed metadata relationship for each new sidecar based on the response data from DB from previous calls
     - http client posts derivative relationship for each new sidecar based on the response data from DB from previous calls

 # An example with expectations from API server (Phase 1)